Somebody Killed Mr. Boddy

 Guided Practice/Interactive Modeling (25 minutes)

-- Put the class into 5 groups and assign each group one of the remaining characters from the game: Colonel Mustard, Miss Scarlet, Mr. Green, Mrs. Peacock, and Mrs. White.
+- Put the class into five groups and assign each group one of the remaining characters from the game: Colonel Mustard, Miss Scarlet, Mr. Green, Mrs. Peacock, and Mrs. White.

 - Give each team the corresponding character card and game piece.